 – A contemporary art gallery in a huge former Nazi Bunker at the heart of the city?
 The Boros Collection can only be visited by appointment in advance, and you need to book your tour at least 1-2 month in advance!
 (6€)

-– Berlinische Gallerie‘s outstanding collection of art dating from 1870 to the present includes Dada Berlin, the Neue Sachlichkeit (New Objectivity) and the Eastern European avant-garde.
+– Berlinische Galerie‘s outstanding collection of art dating from 1870 to the present includes Dada Berlin, the Neue Sachlichkeit (New Objectivity) and the Eastern European avant-garde.

-– You may also be interested in Me Collectors Room, Haus am Lützowplatz, the Deutsche Bank Kunsthalle (free on Mondays), the Daimler Contemporary, the Brücke Museum (German Expressionism, Aya Soika’s favorite!), or an alternative exhibition space, the Bethanien art house in Kreuzberg.
+– You may also be interested in Me Collectors Room, Haus am Lützowplatz, the Deutsche Bank Kunsthalle (free on Mondays), the Daimler Contemporary, the Brücke Museum (German Expressionism, Aya Soika’s favorite!), or an alternative exhibition space, the Bethanien Kunsthaus in Kreuzberg.